brangerbriz/machine-learning-docs/markdown/general-purpose-algorithms.md

 Artificial Neural Networks (ANNs, or simply NNs), one of the most popular family of machine learning algorithms, are perhaps the best example of this.
 Neural networks act as universal function approximators; Given an infinite number of neurons (units of computation), they can represent any mathematical function or model any real-world occurrence.
 Let that sink in...
 Though practically unfeasible, this one fairly straightforward algorithm, can solve any computable problem in the universe.

 Before we dig into exactly how this works in the [Neural Networks & Deep Learning](neural-networks-and-deep-learning.html) section, I want to introduce some of the common problem domains that machine learning algorithms function particularly well for.
-At their core, todays machine learning algorithms excel at various forms of pattern recognition.
+At their core, today's machine learning algorithms excel at various forms of pattern recognition.
 Given enough data, machine learning algorithms are able to learn the inherent patterns in the data.
 This is a particularly useful trait, especially for the following types of problems.

+## The Basics

+Supervised learning<span class="marginal-note" data-info="We'll talk more about supervised learning in the [Types of Learning section](types-of-learning.html)."></span>, the most developed and popular form of machine learning today, uses two differing but related approaches to solving tasks: classification and regression.

-## Classification
+### Classification

 Classification tasks are perhaps the most traditional application of machine learning.
 A model that predicts which [discrete](https://stats.stackexchange.com/questions/206/what-is-the-difference-between-discrete-data-and-continuous-data) category, or class, a piece of input data belongs to solves a classification task.<span class="marginal-note" data-info="Classification problems output a probability distribution called a [probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function) over a set of categories (e.g. 22% probability an email is spam, 88% probability an email is legitimate).
 The probability distribution produced by a classification problem sums to 1.0 (e.g. 0.22 + 0.88 = 1.0) (see [Probability Distributions](probability-distributions.html))."></span> The number of classes varies per problem, but is always greater than one.
 Examples of classification problems include: